Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Abstract

 \section{Abstract}

-Explanations in a \ac{RS} provide reasons for recommendations to users and can enhance transparency, persuasiveness, engagement, and trust—known as explanation goals.
-Evaluating the effectiveness of explanation algorithms offline remains challenging due to subjectivity.
-Initially, we conducted a literature review on current offline metrics, revealing that algorithms are often assessed with anecdotal evidence, offering convincing examples, or with metrics that don't align with human perception.
-We investigated whether, in explanations connecting interacted and recommended items based on shared content, the selection of item attributes and interacted items affects explanation goals.
-Metrics measuring the diversity and popularity of attributes and the recency of item interactions were used to evaluate explanations from three state-of-the-art agnostic algorithms across six recommendation systems.
-These offline metrics were compared with results from an online user study.
-Our findings reveal a trade-off: transparency and trust relate to popular properties, while engagement and persuasiveness are linked to diversified properties.
-This study contributes to the development of more robust evaluation methods for explanation algorithms in recommender systems.\looseness=-1
+In \ac{RS}, explanations help users understand why items are recommended and can enhance a system’s transparency, persuasiveness, engagement, and trust, which are known as explanation goals.
+However, evaluating the effectiveness of explanation algorithms offline remains challenging because explanation goals are inherently subjective.
+We initially conducted a rapid literature review, which revealed that algorithms are often assessed using anecdotal evidence (offering convincing examples) or using metrics that do not align with human perception.
+From these results, we investigated whether the selection of item attributes and interacted items affects explanation goals in explanations that generate a path connecting interacted and recommended items based on shared attributes (such as genres).
+We used metrics that measure the diversity and popularity of attributes and the recency of item interactions to evaluate explanations from three state-of-the-art agnostic algorithms across six recommendation systems.
+We then performed an online user study to compare user perceptions of explanation goals and offline metrics.
+Our findings indicate that engagement is sensitive to users’ perceptions of diversity in explanations, whereas transparency, trust, and persuasiveness are influenced by perceptions of both popularity and diversity.
+However, offline metrics require refinement to more closely align with explanation goals and user understanding.\looseness=-1

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[500]{Human-centered computing~User models} \ccsdesc[300]{Computing methodologies~Knowledge representation and reasoning}

 \keywords{Recommender Systems, Explainability, Recommendation explanation, Evaluation, Recommendation evaluation}